Waimea-bjconningnewsham/300dtd-assessment/docs/Development.md

 > Replace this text with any user feedback / comments

 I found the problem the code wasn't right, took me a bit to find out in what way, but when I did I was able to fix it pretty quickly.

-### DATE HERE

-Replace this test with what you are working on

-Replace this text with brief notes describing what you worked on, any decisions you made, any changes to designs, etc. Add screenshots / links to other media to illustrate your notes where necessary.

-> Replace this text with any user feedback / comments

-Replace this text with notes describing how you acted upon the user feedback: made changes to design, etc.